Frequently Asked Questions about Sand Art

 What colors should I use, and where?

-We’ve made some samples to show ways you can paint your canvases.
+We’ve made some samples to show ways you can make art with sand.
 You can follow our examples or choose a different color combination.
 Here are some good guidelines to follow:

-- Plan Ahead – think about how you want your finished painting to look.
+- Plan Ahead – think about how you want your finished sand art painting to look.
 You can even pencil in notes on top of the liner to help you remember.

 - Be aware of contrast.
 Colors generally show up better when they are next to very different colors.